 I’m glad she did.

 I grew up in a typical Protestant Christian home.
 With Scottish roots, my family is Presbyterian.
 My church background involved Youth Club retreats, Senior High Fellowship, and many fond memories of Orchard Park Presbyterian Church just outside Buffalo, New York.
 My parents raised us to respect everyone independently and in a neighborhood filled with Catholic families, religious difference rarely came up.
 The only difference I personally noticed was that Catholic families were larger, went to private schools, and followed Notre Dame football.
 There was a time, however, that I wondered about the word “Protestant” and why my church was associated with the word “protest.”
-I never imagined someday feeling challenged to wade through the vast theological distinctions that have sadly separated Christianity for almost over 500 years.
+I never imagined someday feeling challenged to wade through the vast theological distinctions that have sadly separated Christianity for over 500 years.

 I still didn’t fully appreciate the differences between Christians until meeting my future wife, Laurie, in college.
 We were married in the summer of 1991 and I still remember how important it was to my wife’s family to have a “Catholic” wedding.
 I remember feeling offended when I was not being offered to participate in the Eucharist at her church, even though I had participated in the “Lord’s Supper” my whole life.
 So for our wedding, we chose not to celebrate the Eucharist, because we thought it would highlight the spiritual divide between the families.
 How unfortunate to be united in marriage but divided in faith – even though we all professed Christ as our Lord and Savior.